-The Women’s Rights in the Workplace Lawyers at Tuckner, Sipser won a jury trial on February 9, 2015 under the NYC Human Rights Law on behalf of Aleka Albert, who was fired from her minimum wage job when she was 17 years old after she complained of sexual harassment and abuse at the hands of her supervisor (read the state court complaint).
+The Women’s Rights in the Workplace Lawyers at Tuckner, Sipser won a jury trial on February 9, 2015, under the NYC Human Rights Law on behalf of Aleka Albert, who was fired from her minimum wage job when she was 17 years old after she complained of sexual harassment and abuse at the hands of her supervisor.

-Jack Tuckner, William Sipser and Gat Carmi persuaded the 6 jurors in State Supreme Court in Brooklyn that Aleka Albert had been sexually harassed by her supervisor, Isa Khalid, who commented on Aleka’s breasts on her first day of training, and it only got worse from there, as he continued hitting on her and sexualizing her for the several weeks she lasted working as a “Sandwich Artist” for two Subway fast food restaurants in Brooklyn, NY, until she was fired in retaliation for filing a harassment complaint with the NYS Division of Human Rights.
-Her mother, also a Subway employee was fired soon after.
+Jack Tuckner, William Sipser, and Gat Carmi persuaded the 6 jurors in State Supreme Court in Brooklyn that Aleka Albert had been sexually harassed by her supervisor, Isa Khalid, who commented on Aleka’s breasts on her first day of training, and it only got worse from there, as he continued hitting on her and sexualizing her for the several weeks she lasted working as a “Sandwich Artist” for two Subway fast-food restaurants in Brooklyn, NY until she was fired in retaliation for filing a harassment complaint with the NYS Division of Human Rights.
+Her mother, also a Subway employee has fired soon after.

 Defendants were also found liable for discriminating against Aleka because of her citizenship status, as she was threatened with deportation if she filed the harassment complaint, and after her illegal firing, she was evicted from her apartment and was separated from her mother, who was forced to seek employment in other states, and then ultimately had to leave the country.